Analysis | What You Need to Know as the Brexit Deadline Nears

 6. Can the whole thing be called off?

 Yes.
 But there are some huge obstacles.
 At least for now, there isn’t a majority in Parliament for a second referendum.
-Labour leader Jeremy Corbyn has come out in favor of a second referendum, but with reservations.
+Jeremy Corbyn, leader of the opposition Labour Party, has come out in favor of a second referendum, but with reservations.
 May says it would undermine faith in democracy and rip the country apart.
 In any case, it’s not clear what the result would be: Polls indicate that support among voters is now more strongly in favor of remaining in the EU than leaving, but that was true last time too.
 Leave won in 2016 with 52 percent of the vote.

+Read more: Why Britain Voted to Say ‘Adieu’ to the EU: QuickTake

 8. How is the uncertainty affecting global business?